SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Incident_Tracking_Configuration_Tutorial.md

    Within this folder, you will find the *configuration.xml* file.

-1. Manually take a copy of your current *configuration.xml* file so that you can put it back when you finish this tutorial.
+1. Take a backup of the current *configuration.xml* file so that you can revert to this version of the file when you finish this tutorial.

 > [!NOTE]
 > If you are unable to access this file (e.g. because you are using [DaaS](xref:Creating_a_DMS_in_the_cloud)), you can use the Automation scripts that were included in the package instead in order to follow this tutorial.
 To get an idea of what the *configuration.xml* file looks like, we recommend taking a look at the file on a system that you have access to.